Policy watch: Where Liz Truss and Rishi Sunak stand on the key issues

 Liz Truss and Rishi Sunak are going head-to-head in the final battle to replace Boris Johnson.

-The former chancellor is pitching himself to the party and members as the serious candidate on the economy, who can guide the country through a potential recession by resisting calls for tax cuts.
+The former chancellor is pitching himself to the party and members as the serious candidate on the economy, who can guide the country through a potential recession.

-Meanwhile, the Foreign Secretary is marketing herself as a Thatcherite who promises tax cuts, foreign policy experience, and a track record of delivery.
+He has promised the biggest income tax cut in 30 years, vowing to slash the basic rate from 20 per cent to 16 per cent within seven years as he battles to close the gap with his rival.
+The move would mean millions of households paying a fifth less in income tax.

-Mr Sunak and Ms Truss appeared in Leeds on July 28 for the first official Conservative leadership hustings, in front of an audience of around 1,500 grassroots activists.
+Meanwhile, Ms Truss is marketing herself as a Thatcherite who also promises tax cuts, foreign policy experience, and a track record of delivery.
+On August 2, Ms Truss abandoned a plan to bring in regional pay boards less than 48 hours after announcing it after facing backlash over the move and warnings it could lead to salary cuts for public sector workers.

-The pair traded more barbs on tax and had the most substantive discussion of the NHS to date in a heated TV debate on July 26, before it was cut short when TalkTV presenter Kate McCann fainted on air.
+The Foreign Secretary has also ruled out a second Scottish independence referendum, and said that thousands more foreign workers could be allowed into the UK to temporarily take up agricultural jobs.

 Here is where the final two candidates stand on the key questions: